mateofiorito/crawler-machine-price-prediction/README.md

-# crawler-machine-price-prediction
+# Crawler Price Prediction With a Machine Learning Model

-Predicting the Sale Price of Bulldozers using Machine Learning
+This repository contains all the code from building a machine learning model which predicts Crawler Prices based in several machine configurations.